diligentlystereotypedinvestment/numbersense/README.md

-# Number Sense Test Generator Code
+# Texas' UIL Number Sense Test Generator Code

 Needs to be run through a LaTeX compiler.
 Texmaker is good and I think Overleaf is popular.
 Generator.java is the runner file.
 Here is a list of problems that still need to be coded: